miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 - Might be worth mentioning any performance optimizations in place or planned
 - Consider adding information on how the system handles different types of data (text, images, etc.)
 - Could elaborate on the user experience design principles followed in the UI layout

+## Extracting and Isolating Magical Components for Pattern Reuse

+Hey, I know what we're gonna do today, Ferb!
+We're going to isolate those portions of the program that are cool beyond belief, and we're gonna "extract" them and make the more easily resuable components.
+Oh, this is exactly what we did before to get this far, but this time it's going to be purposed around delivery-production... which means making a Jupyter Notebook "port" easy, which means some mental framework to promote you simulating that codeblock-by-codeblock execution model of Notebooks.
+Of course!
+It's not so complicated.
+Just flex your HTMX-muscles more deliberately.
+Identify, isolate, give cool nicnkames to, and then figlet-lebels to, your favorite most magical bits of enabling mysteries.
+Well, currently mysteries but soon to be demystified bailing blocks.
+It's just chaining-up I/O events with the occasional side-effects like reading or writing to databases and downloading and saving files.